 Upgrade Your Cannabis Knowledge

 The cannabis staffing process will likely move slower than usual during the coronavirus era.
 So, expect there to be plenty of time between steps in the process.
 While you’re waiting for a response to your application, a callback, or a follow-up interview, you should take the time to upgrade your cannabis education.
 There are plenty of professionals from other industries that are successfully leaping into cannabis; however, many of them have little to no marijuana knowledge.
 You have extra time right now to gain a cannabis education that will give you an edge when employers review resumes.
 Our partner, Green Flower Media, provides cannabis certificate courses that are 100% online.
 They utilize a vast network of 700+ leading experts in cannabis medicine, business, cultivation, retail, and more, producing best-in-class content.
-And you can take their most popular program–the Cannabis Fundamentals Certificate program–for free!
+And you can take their most popular program–the Cannabis Fundamentals Certificate program.

 Prepare for Video Job Interviews